icryo/senddir/README.md

 cargo build --release
 This will compile your Rust code with optimizations enabled and produce a binary executable file in the target/release directory.

-change addresses and path as you see fit and pip install flask to get the catcher working